230109snow/juniper-code/SDLC.md

     - "How much work seems doable in next 2-3 weeks?"
     - "Which feature/bug takes the most priority?"
     - "Any carryover from the last sprint we need to take account of?"
+    - The tasks/items are usually expressed in user stories, and the team will assign story points (usually fib number) to signify the weight of the item (aka how much time/resource is going to take to complete that item)

-- Daily Standup/Scrum Meeting: During the sprint
+- Daily Standup/Scrum Meeting: During the implementation phase of sprint
     - This is an opportunity to catch up to what everyone else is doing in your team.
     - This isn't a long meeting- supposed to be done in 10 ~ 15 min max standing up the first thing in the morning
     - 3 Questions that gets asked here